Being care-free in the face of comfort coves

 More of us, than would openly admit, find comfort in burrowing deep into parochial belief systems: comfort coves of the mind, that form illusionary barriers between us and judgement.
 (These coves are not formed consciously by the individual, but by society, religion and tradition.)

-However, this desire for comfort often means that complex decisions end up being reduced to clumsy calculations such as Will it shield me from judgement?
-Or, Is this act worthy of a moral, or financial *high-five*?
-When faced with modes of being that don’t neatly fit into one’s perceptual puzzle, this desire breeds discomfort at best, intolerance and moral superiority at worst.
+However this desire for comfort means that complex decisions end up being reduced to snap calculations rooted in a desire to fit in.
+When faced with modes of being that don’t neatly fit the accepted world-view, this desire breeds discomfort at best, intolerance and moral superiority at worst.

 As such, I always try to be care-free in the face of comfort coves.
 To care a little bit less about being approved of.